Saguaro cacti, fruit trees and other plants are also stressed by Phoenix’s extended extreme heat

 “Larger (and older) plants have more arms and thus, they tend to be the first to start to lose structural integrity,” Hultine said via email.
 “The first sign of heat-related stress in a population are arms falling from large plants.
 Eventually, the entire plant might fall over from the stress.”

-There is hope that the arrival of thunderstorms during the delayed monsoon season, which traditionally starts June 15, could bring moisture that will help struggling flora.
+There is hope that the arrival of thunderstorms during the monsoon season, which traditionally starts June 15, could bring more delayed moisture that will help struggling flora.
+The U.S. monsoon is characterized by a shift in wind patterns that pull moisture in from the tropical coast of Mexico.
+It sets up differently in other parts of the world.
+In Arizona, about half the rain that falls during the year comes during the monsoon.

+It can be a mixed bag — cooling sweltering cities like Las Vegas and Phoenix but bringing the risk of flooding to mountain towns and low-lying deserts alike.
+It carries a promise of rain but doesn’t always deliver.
+And even when it does, the moisture isn’t shared equally across the Four Corners region and beyond.
+The last two seasons were impressive, and the two before that largely duds.

 In the southern Arizona city of Tucson, which has already seen some monsoon activity, the outdoor living Sonoran Desert Museum isn’t running into the same problems with its succulents, McCue said.